RidaKo/Reception/README.md

 ```
     And then open the project in your code editor.

-2. Configure the database and mailer:
+2. Configure the database:
-    1. While using docker
+While using docker use the command
-       Use the command
 ```
 docker-compose up -d
 ```